View on GitHub

 Enable on-premises multi-factor authentication solutions.
 X

-Support smartcard authentication for my users.4 X
+Support smartcard authentication for users.
+X

 Display password expiry notifications in the Office Portal and on the Windows desktop.
 X